About

 xkcd.com

-If you're specifically interested in potential or current severe weather in New Zealand, visit the weather warnings page at metservice.com.
 For information about MetService, including history and employment opportunities, click though to the about MetService section.

 xkcd.com